abdielsudiro/abdielsudiro/README.md

 ### Abdiel Abbad Sudiro

 I'm typically a learning by doing guy.
-A computer geek that always love:
+A bit of computer geek that always love:
 <strong> Unix, Oracle, C/C++, CUDA, Java, MERN Stack </strong> as well as <strong>TOGAF. </strong>

 <!--